exonum/exonum-doc/src/advanced/time.md

 ## Discussion

-The validator nodes can potentially generate and send a transaction to update the time any moment, however, in the current implementation the nodes send the transaction after commit of each block.
+The validator nodes can potentially generate and send transactions to update the time any moment, however, in the current implementation the nodes send the transactions after commit of each block.

 At the time when a new blockchain is launched, the consolidated time is unknown until the transactions from at least `2f + 1` validator nodes are processed.